aguirre-matteo/website/content/blog/linux/ssh/index.md

 ## SSH Keys
-SSH keys are a more powerful method to authenticate to your servers, making your connection more secure and allowing to login without being asked for the password.
+SSH keys are a more powerful method to authenticate to your servers, making your connection more secure and allowing to log in without being asked for the password.
 To use SSH keys we first have to generate a public-private key pair.
 To do so we use the `ssh-keygen` command.
 We'll be prompted to enter the path where we want to save the key pair.